ArtSabintsev/Guitar/README.md

 ## Project Status

 This project is a WIP.
-The following is what must be implemented before the project is, at a minimum, ready for the public:
+On top of a lot of missing functions, the following is what must be implemented before the project is ready for the public:
 - [x] Carthage Support
 - [x] CocoaPods Support
 - [x] Function Documentation